ShinyFabio/ADViSELipidomics/pkgdown/index.md

 ### 3.5.2 Enrichment Analysis

 The Enrichment Analysis sub-menu allows for building different lipid sets from the chemical features of the lipids: i.e., lipid classes, total chain length (the sum of all carbon atoms in the tails), total unsaturation (the sum of all the double bonds in the tails).
 Then, after defining a ranking for the lipids (i.e., logarithmic Fold Change, p-value, adjusted p-value, or B statistic), it identifies enriched sets of lipids using a permutation test.
-In order to achieve a robust result, it was necessary to perform a few million permutations, hence this process may take a while.
+To achieve a robust result, it was necessary to perform a few million permutations, hence this process may take a while.

 ![Enrichment](https://user-images.githubusercontent.com/78078351/160098797-fc3ec3a3-c53c-4808-b59d-d5f9dc960455.png)